 When thinking of traditional sales, the image of Gil Gunderson comes to mind.
 Good Ol’ Gil can never catch a break when he’s trying to make a sale on the Simpsons.
 Dressed in his button down shirt and tie, he’s worked several sales jobs and is always unsuccessful.
 Someone should tell Gil that traditional marketing is out and content marketing is in.
+That’s why he should employ a unique content writer.
 At least that’s how it looks when you check out some of these statistics via Demand Metric:

 - 91% of B2B marketers use content marketing.